 Passing to two dimensions, we get:

 which is a familiar property of the A-model supercharge.
-The corresponding equivariant parameter for flavor symmetry $m+im_1$ is $\C^{{\rm rk}(\mathbf{T})}$-valued.
+The corresponding equivariant parameter for flavor symmetry $m_3+{\ii}m_1$ is $\C^{{\rm rk}(\mathbf{T})}$-valued.

 Descending further to 1d does not change the Eq. \eqref{2dAmod}, as it already contains affine equivariant parameters.
-However, it becomes similar to the equation \eqref{1dcQ}, which is also written in the 1d context: we see that the $R$-symmetry rotation in the $(\sigma,\sigma_2)$ plane of the $(\sigma,\sigma_1,\sigma_2)$ space relates the two supercharges.
+However, it becomes similar to the equation \eqref{1dcQ}, which is also written in the 1d context: we see that the $R$-symmetry rotation in the $(\sigma_2,\sigma_3)$ plane of the $(\sigma_1,\sigma_2, \sigma_3)$ space relates the two supercharges.
 Therefore, the distinction between $\cQ$ and $\cQ_A$ disappears in 1d, as claimed before.
-We will give it another interpretation later in the paper.

-For completeness, let us briefly mention what observables can be found in the cohomology of each of the three supercharges in 3d acting in the space of operators.
+For completeness, let us briefly mention what observables can be found in the cohomology of the space of local operators for each of the three supercharges in 3d.
 For $\cQ_B$, there are local observables that form the VOA \cite{Costello:2020ndc}, as well as possibly extended operators (Wilson and vortex lines, surface operators).
 The cohomology of $\cQ_A$ contains line operators wrapping the $S^1_B$, as follows from \eqref{QAsqrd}.
 The basic such line is a Wilson loop (in the representation $R$):

 but more complicated lines (in general defined by coupling to the worldline quantum mechanics \cite{Assel:2015oxa,Dey:2021jbf}) also exist.
 One can also consider $\cQ_A$-invariant surfaces (interfaces) defined by coupling to some 2d $\cN=(1,1)$ theory.
-Finally, because $\cQ^2 = 2iD_{\bar z}$, observables in the $\cQ$-cohomology must be invariant under the $\bar{z}$-translations, which means they can only be surfaces, that is interfaces, wrapping the $\bE_\tau$.
+Finally, because $\cQ^2 = 2iD_{\bar z}$, observables in the $\cQ$-cohomology must be invariant under the $\bar{z}$-translations, which means they can only be surfaces (interfaces) wrapping the $\bE_\tau$.
 A large class of such observables is defined by coupling some 2d $\cN=(0,2)$ degrees of freedom on the interface to the bulk.
 As we will see very soon, other ways to build $\cQ$-closed interfaces also exist, and we will explore relations between different constructions in the future work.